New Haven Crack Dealer Sentenced to 5 Years in Federal Prison

-Deirdre M. Daly, United States Attorney for the District of Connecticut, today announced that CHARLES JOHNSON, also known as “CJ,” 33, of New Haven, was sentenced on Friday, May 9, by U.S. District Judge Alvin W. Thompson in Hartford to 60 months of imprisonment, followed by four years of supervised release, for distributing crack cocaine.
+Leonard C Boyle, United States Attorney for the District of Connecticut, announced that that JERRY ROLLINS, also known as “Prank,” 37, of New Haven, was sentenced today by U.S. District Judge Kari A. Dooley in Bridgeport to 60 months of imprisonment, followed by three years of supervised release, for distributing crack cocaine.

-JOHNSON has been detained since his arrest on September 20, 2012.
-On December 12, 2013, he pleaded guilty to one count of conspiracy to possess with intent to distribute cocaine base (“crack cocaine”).
+Rollins has been detained since his arrest.
+On October 20, 2021, he pleaded guilty to conspiracy to distribute, and to possess with intent to distribute, cocaine base (“crack”).